DaniDelHoyo/Scipion-chem_PaperData/README.rst

 .. figure:: images/subworkflow4.png
    :alt: md workflow

-1) **On a docked molecule**: as described in the "Main VDS workflow" section, a molecular dynamics simulation is performed using Desmond over the most promising docked molecule.
+1) **On a docked molecule**
+As described in the "Main VDS workflow" section, a molecular dynamics simulation is performed using Desmond over the most promising docked molecule.

-2) **On the original ligand**: the project includes an example the performs a MD simulation on the actual ligand of 4ERF (OR3) together with its receptor.
+2) **On the original ligand**
+The project includes an example the performs a MD simulation on the actual ligand of 4ERF (OR3) together with its receptor.
 This simulation is again performed on Desmond, since MD simulations with ligands are not yet supported in gromacs or amber (they will hopefully come soon).

-3) **Only on the receptor**: finally, a MD simulation is performed on the receptor only, this time using Gromacs.
+3) **Only on the receptor**
+Finally, a MD simulation is performed on the receptor only, this time using Gromacs.
 As for the previous cases, a first protocol is used to define the system, with the water box, ions and force fields; and a second protocol actually executes the simulation, which can be visualized using PyMol or VMD (recommended).
 Moreover, several Gromacs trajectory analysis can be executed from the Scipion GUI in the Analyze results option.